COMMONLY ASKED QUESTIONS…

 We have locations all across the state.
-Our main offices are in Birmingham and we have satellite locations statewide.
-Click here to view our statewide map: Locations
+Our main offices are in Birmingham, and we have additional locations statewide.
+Click here to view our statewide map.

 Though there is an $100.00 per hour fee for our services, we have subsidies available for individuals who request them.
 Our firm policy is that we will turn away no clients due to an inability to pay for services.
 If you desire a subsidy, but are not sure what portion of your fee you want to take responsibility for, we suggest that you consider $1.00 for every $1,000.00 of household income.
 If this guideline would present a financial hardship, discuss it with our counselor and we may be able to make adjustments on the subsidy amount.
-We prefer to receive payment at the time of delivery of services, but you may request to be invoiced each month.
-We prefer to be paid by check or credit card, but you may also pay by cash.
+We prefer to receive payment at the time of delivery of services.
+We also prefer to be paid by credit card, but you may also pay by cash or check.
 We do accept some insurance plans.
-Give us a call at: 205-949-9027 to find out if we accept your insurance.
+Give us a call at: 205-831-8148 to find out if we accept your insurance.

 No. We do not have a psychiatrist on staff, therefore, we cannot prescribe medications.
-However, we will be happy to work along side of your prescribing physican.
+However, we will be happy to work along side of your prescribing physician.